Guidance

 Any diagnostic testing for influenza A in mammals is based on the detection of subtype specific influenza A (H5N1) viral RNA through a polymerase chain reaction (PCR).
 This is typically a reverse transcriptase quantitative PCR assay (RT-qPCR) or an equivalent assay.
 Read the WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals for further information.

-Lateral flow tests are not considered an appropriate test method for influenza A (H5N1) in mammals.
+The use of influenza antigen tests, also known as lateral flow tests or penside tests, are not considered an appropriate test method for influenza A (H5N1) in mammals.
+Find out more about the use of influenza antigen tests for detecting avian influenza.

 If there is a non-negative test resulting from a PCR, samples must be sent to the national reference lab for confirmation.